QuentinWach/quentinwach.github.io/personal.md

 permalink: /personal
 ---

-_I try to keep things mostly technical on this site but below you can find some more rough notes._
+_Below you can find some more rough notes and little explorations.
+You might still consider them projects/side-projects._

->_"I just wondered how things were put together."_ Claude Shannon

 <!-- <div style="height: 20px;">
 </div> -->